Access to Health Care for People with Disabilities under the ADA and other Civil Rights Laws

-U.S. Department of Justice (DOJ) guidelines provide that it is generally not acceptable for a health care provider to deny treatment due to an inaccessible examination table, inaccessible medical equipment or because of concern that staff might be injured if they assist in transferring a patient with a mobility disability.
-The DOJ requires medical providers to provide accessible equipment and to use a lift or trained staff as necessary to ensure equal access to medical examinations and tests.8
+The ADA authorizes the U.S. Department of Justice to provide technical assistance to individuals and entities who have rights or responsibilities under the Act.19 Under the DOJ guidelines, it is generally not acceptable for a covered entity to deny treatment due to an inaccessible examination table, inaccessible medical equipment, or because of concern that staff might be injured if they assist in transferring a patient with a mobility disability.
+The DOJ requires covered entities to provide accessible equipment and to use a lift or trained staff as necessary to ensure equal access to medical examinations and tests.20

 Can I bring my service animal with me to my appointment?

-For example, a deaf individual may use a dog to alert him/her to sounds, many people who are blind use dogs to assist with orientation, and people with mobility impairments might use a dog to retrieve items or pull a wheelchair.
-A person with epilepsy or a panic related condition might use a dog to warn him/her about an oncoming episode.
-However, under the ADA, an animal that is used for comfort, therapy, or emotional support does not meet the definition of a service animal and would only be allowed as a reasonable accommodation in limited circumstances.9
+For example, a Deaf person may use a dog to alert him to sounds.
+Many people who are blind use dogs to assist with orientation.
+People with mobility impairments might use a dog to retrieve items or pull a wheelchair.
+A person with epilepsy or a panic-related condition might use a dog to warn about an oncoming episode.
+Under the ADA, an animal used for comfort, therapy, or emotional support does not meet the service animal definition and would only be allowed as a reasonable modification in limited circumstances.

-I am deaf, how are my health care providers required to communicate with me?
+I am Deaf.
+How is a covered entity required to communicate with me?

-Under the ADA, health care providers must provide effective communication for patients, family members, and visitors who are deaf or hard of hearing using auxiliary aids and services.
-Since people who are deaf or hard of hearing use a variety of ways to communicate, the method that the health care provider must provide will vary depending on the abilities of the individual, his or her preferences for communication, and the complexity and nature of the communications required.10 The method of communication requested by the person with a disability should be given priority by the health care provider.
-Auxiliary aids and services includes equipment or services such as qualified sign-language interpreters, assistance listening devices, note takers, written materials, television decoders, closed caption decoders, and real-time captioning.11
+Under the ADA and Section 1557 of the ACA, covered entities must provide effective communication for patients, family members, and visitors who are Deaf or hard of hearing using auxiliary aids and services.
+Auxiliary aids and services include equipment or services such as qualified sign-language interpreters, assistive listening devices, note-takers, written materials, television decoders, closed caption decoders, and real-time captioning.30 Moreover, Section 1557 provides additional examples of auxiliary aids and services.31 Since people who are Deaf or hard of hearing use various ways to communicate, the method provided will vary depending on the abilities of the individual, their preferences for communication, and the complexity and nature of the communications required.32 The covered entity should prioritize the communication method requested by the person with a disability.

 For example, effective communication might be:

-- Exchanging notes or pointing to items in the hospital gift shop or in response to an inquiry by a visitor about a patient’s room number.
-However, notes may not be effective for a patient when the communication is between a medical provider and a patient;
+- Exchanging notes or pointing to items in the hospital gift shop or responding to a visitor’s inquiry about a patient’s room number.
+However, notes may not be effective for a patient when the communication is between a healthcare provider and a patient;

 - Written forms or information sheets in situations where there may not be a need for much interaction, such as billing or insurance information or medical history forms;

-- Provision of a qualified sign language interpreter or other interpreter for discussion of symptoms or treatment information between a patient and his/her doctor or a minor patient’s parents/guardian and the minor’s doctor, or for group therapy12 and
+- Provision of a qualified sign language interpreter or other interpreters for discussion of symptoms or treatment information between a patient and their doctor or a minor patient’s parents/guardian and the minor’s doctor, or for group therapy; and

 - Providing information about self-care after a procedure in sign-language on a DVD or streaming video format.

-<p>Your health care provider cannot charge you for providing sign language interpreter services.13 It is inappropriate to ask a family member or other companion to interpret for a deaf or hard of hearing patient because the situation might be private, too emotional, or the family member might not have the appropriate level of communication skills for the situation.
-In addition, being able to call your provider on the phone is also important.
-Your provider should provide telephone access through TTY or video or other relay service.
-There may be additional requirements to provide visual alarms and public phone access in certain settings.14 A simple flashing light in an examination room will courteously notify a patient who is changing that the provider is about to enter the room.
+A covered entity cannot charge a person for providing sign language interpreter services.33 It is inappropriate to ask a family member or other companion to interpret for a Deaf or hard of hearing patient because the situation might be private, too emotional, or the family member might not have the appropriate communication skills for the situation.
+Under Section 1557, an interpreter must adhere to generally accepted interpreter ethics principles.34 Additionally, being able to call a provider on the phone is important.
+Covered entities should provide telephone access through TTY or video, or another relay service.
+There may be additional requirements to provide visual alarms and public phone access in specific settings.35

-I am blind or visually impaired, how can I get information from my health care providers?
+I am blind or visually impaired.
+How can I get information from a covered entity?

-Under the ADA, health care providers must offer auxiliary aids and services to provide effective communication for patients, family members, and visitors who are blind or have low vision.
-These services may include readers, taped texts, Braille materials, buying or modifying equipment, or other effective means of conveying the information.15 All information that generally is made available in print must be effectively communicated, including general health guidance, side effect information, billing invoices, and appointment reminders.
+Under the ADA and Section 1557, covered entities must offer auxiliary aids and services to provide effective communication for patients, family members, and visitors who are blind or have low vision.
+These services may include readers, taped texts, Braille materials, buying or modifying equipment, or other effective means of conveying the information.38 Section 1557 provides additional examples of auxiliary aids and services.39 A covered entity must effectively communicate all information that it makes available in print, including general health guidance, side effect information, billing invoices, and appointment reminders.
 Other examples of auxiliary aids and services are:

 - Assistance with reading and completing admission and consent forms, or reading discharge information, medication names and dosages;